- Search The Registry

 A short documentary on George E. Johnson Sr. and the Johnson Products Company was produced by The Czar of Black Hollywood director Bayer Mack and released by Block Starz Music Television as part of its Profiles of African-American Success video series.
-Johnson is also featured in the 2019 documentary, No Lye: An American Beauty Story, that chronicles the rise and decline of the Black-owned ethnic beauty industry.
+Johnson is also featured in the 2019 documentary, No Lye: An American Beauty Story, which chronicles the rise and decline of the Black-owned ethnic beauty industry.

 Johnson was married to Joan Betty Henderson, whom he met while they were students at Phillips High School.
 Johnson and Henderson were married from May 1950 until her death in September 2019 at age 89.
-Together they had four children; Eric, Joan, John and George E. Johnson Jr.
+Together they had four children; Eric, Joan, John, and George E. Johnson Jr.

 The Encyclopedia of African American Heritage